ousatov-ua/upwork-wayland/README.md

 Otherwise they won't be able to see each other.

-As usual, it will just work bu default.
+As usual, it will just work by default without additional actions.

 Dependencies
 ------------